 One superb report from 2017 discusses in detail the opportunities and considerations for brands looking to leverage the power of voice to build their brands and businesses.
 With concerns around big data and powerful brands listening to consumers in their homes, the challenge for voice assistants is to earn consumer trust – a subject also discussed in a recent KPMG report on loyalty as the single most important factor in commanding customer loyalty.
 As with any marketing communications, as well as earning trust, the content must be relevant and engaging to listeners in order to earn their attention.

 Three years ago in 2016, Microsoft CEO Satya Nadella announced his belief that “human language is the new user interface” and this is clear from the explosion of devices, platforms and formats we discussed above.
-Beyond the technology, the opportunity lies in the direct connection between people and their technology – moving beyond screens to something closer to conversation and the emotional connections and loyalty we are committed to creating.
+Beyond the technology, the opportunity lies in the direct connection between people and their technology – moving beyond screens to something closer to a conversation and the emotional connections and loyalty we are committed to creating.

 Liquid Barcodes is a leading global loyalty and digital marketing technology company specialized for the convenience store and foodservice industries.
 Our proprietary cloud-based technology platform allow retailers to create and manage their digital marketing campaigns with a proprietary process we call the “customer connection cycle’ to engage, promote and reward customers activities in real-time across digital and media channels.